MISTLab/Congestion-Scalability/README.md

 bzzc -I includes/ DivsionOfLabor.bzz
 ```

-Data Processing files:
+##Data Processing files:

-Refer to `data_processing/HoneyBee.ipynb` for Honey Bee approach, `data_processing/Stigmergy.ipynb` for the Stigmergy approach and `data_processing/DivisionOfLabor.ipynb` for the Divison of labor approach.
+Refer to `data_processing/HoneyBee.ipynb` for the Honey Bee approach, `data_processing/Stigmergy.ipynb` for the Stigmergy approach and `data_processing/DivisionOfLabor.ipynb` for the Divison of labor approach.

-Parameters to change:
+##Parameters to change:

 For examples check the files `DDMkhepera_HoneyBee.argos`, `DDMkhepera_stigmergy_divisonoflabor.argos` and `DDMkhepera_stigmergy.argos`.